What to know BEFORE you click “buy now”!

 Now, I’m not saying you need to go to Cluckster University and get a B.A. in Chicken Rearing.
 But it requires a bit more educational effort than picking up your chicks and throwing some feed out to them every day before you collect your bounty of eggs.

 Simply put, if you don’t have time to read some articles and/or talk to some local flock owners, you don’t have time to raise chicks.
 It’s not a huge time commitment, but raising a flock is.
-Fortunately we’ve done a lot of the work for you and put it together in this easy to read guide.
-Like any hobby or new skill, it takes a little research to get all your…ahem…ducks in a row.
+Fortunately, we’ve done a lot of the work for you and put it together in this easy-to-read guide.
+Like any hobby or a new skill, it takes a little research to get all your…ahem…ducks in a row.

 - How many birds are allowed?